Why am I unable to open an e-mail attachment?

 Below is a listing of all of the different reasons why you may be unable to open an e-mail attachment.

 Note: This document is for people who have received an attachment in an e-mail but cannot open it.
-If the attachment is missing or not available see our I can't receive any e-mail attachments page.
+If the attachment is missing or not available, see our I can't receive any e-mail attachments help page.

 Unrecognized file format

 One of the most common reasons why you may not be able to open an e-mail attachment is because your computer does not have the necessary program installed to recognize the file format.
 For example, if someone is sending you a .PSD image file and you do not have Adobe Photoshop or another program that supports that file format it cannot be opened.

 In this situation, we recommend you have the sender save the file as a different format that your computer supports and re-send the attachment as that file format.
 If you believe you are going to be working with this type of file format often, you should install a program or a viewer on the computer that supports the file format.
 Below is a listing of some of the more common file formats send over e-mail, their file extension, and the programs used to open those files.